Senior Research Scientist and Director, Research and Innovation

-Christopher Wilson, PhD is Director of the Research Division and a Senior Research Scientist at BSCS Science Learning.
+Christopher Wilson, PhD is Senior Research Scientist and Director, Research and Innovation at BSCS Science Learning.
 He joined BSCS in 2007 from the Center for Curriculum Materials in Science in the College of Education at Michigan State University, where he received his PhD in science education.
 He also has a Master’s degree in Evolutionary Biology from MSU, and a BS in Zoology from the University of Liverpool in England.

 His current research focuses on the assessment of teacher and student learning in science education, the impact of lesson analysis based professional development on teacher and student outcomes, the application of automated scoring techniques to the measurement of teacher PCK and student argumentation, and the development and impact of three-dimensional curriculum materials.